qsideinstitute/federal-criminal-sentencing/master.md

     ## 1     1     2     A
     ## 2     3     5     B

-We can make a fairly boring plot of these two points.
+We can make a fairly simple plot of these two points.

 ``` r
 twoplot <- ggplot(twopoints, aes(x=xvals, y=yvals)) +